Joseph Ganda (bishop): An Historic Ordination

 Ganda's ordination took place on 9 April 1961 at the Immaculate Heart Church in Bo.
 As Ganda was Sierra Leone's first diocesan priest, it was a historic event.

 His ordination was attended by Sir Milton Margai, Prime Minister of Sierra Leone, all members of parliament, over 100 paramount chiefs and imams, 30 missionary priests and over 3000 people.
 The event widely reported in the national newspapers.

 Just two weeks after his ordination, Sierra Leone achieved independence from colonial rule.

-Fr.
-Joseph Ganda celebrated his first mass in his hometown in Serabu at the Sacred Heart Church.
+Ganda celebrated his first mass in his hometown in Serabu at the Sacred Heart Church.
 A month after his ordination, he returned to Biggard Memorial Seminary and completed his studies.

+Death

+Joseph Ganda died from prostate cancer on 9 August 2023, at the age of 91.